-The graph on the right shows the relative popularity of GpsPrune (red) compared to Viking (in green) over time (until April 2013).
+The graph on the right shows the relative popularity of GpsPrune (purple) compared to Viking (in green) over time (until May 2022).
 Viking is much older than GpsPrune but shares many features.
 The focus is different though, Viking is much more oriented towards a traditional (and powerful) GIS tool, whereas GpsPrune aims to be easier to use for regular GPS users who just want tracks and maps.

 There are other comparisons one can make, for example (on Debian) GpsPrune has had many more users than